mskmei/MIDTERM-PROJECT-CV-2022Spring/YOLOv3/README.md

 <details open>
 <summary>test</summary>
-In this process we will use pretrained weights to test our model.
-First prepare environment like tarining process.
-Then you need to download pretrained weights through this link:
+In this process, we will use pre-trained weights to test our model.
+First, prepare the environment like the training process.
+Then you need to download pre-trained weights through this link:

 https://drive.google.com/file/d/1Pglfi0Y8poLzsEPrNgKb0GYXpVjwKtn1/view?usp=sharing